TootleGames/Tootle/Code/TootleSocial/IPod/libagon/README.txt

 If you have any other questions or comments feel free to write us at: developer@agon-online.com

-We are continuously improving Agon based on your feedback, so:
+We are continuously improving AGON based on your feedback, so:
 Have your say - write to us!

 +----------------------------------------------------------------------------+